Who sank my battleship? Somehow, Bismark-cito is a Baja restaurant connected to a sunken WWII German ship.

 They had seven different categories of seafood: Cocteles, Ostiones, Camarones, Pescado, Sopas y Caldos, Especialidades and Ensaladas.

 Coctele de Almeja Chocolata (145 pesos ~ $11) consisted of local, brown-shelled clams that were especially fresh at Bismark-cito, with nice brine.
-We squeezed limes and watched the fresh cut strips of white and red meat writhe, which was a flavorful spectacle.
+We squeezed limes and watched the fresh cut strips of white and red meat writhe in a flavorful spectacle.

 We had more imaginative seafood on our Baja California Sur sojourn, but what we ate on the malecon was still memorable, and those plates sure were a warm welcome to La Paz.